Willian199/dart_ddi/README.md

 `Recommendation`: Indicated for objects that need to be created only once per application and shared across different parts of the code.

 `Use Case`: Managing application-level resources, such as a network client or a global configuration.

 `Note`: `PreDispose` and `PreDestroy` mixins will only be called if the instance is in use.
 Use `Interceptor` if you want to call them regardless.

-## Session
-`Description`: Ties an instance to a specific session, persisting throughout the session's lifespan.

-`Recommendation`: Suitable for objects that need to be retained while a session is active, such as user-specific data or state.

-`Use Case`: Managing user authentication state or caching user-specific preferences.

-`Note`: `PreDispose` and `PreDestroy` mixins will only be called if the instance is in use.
-Use `Interceptor` if you want to call them regardless.